 This article was posted on Thursday, January 8th, 2009 at 4:03 pm and is filed under Countries & Cultures, Customs and Traditions, Folk Songs, France, French, Languages, MP3's, Music, Occitan, Occitan, Occitan Songs from the Troubadours, Recordings of Songs, Sheet Music, Weddings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply